 i’m not irish. but still.

-the sheer amount of music may be a bit overwhelming, especially if you plan on taking it all in during one sitting. i haven’t even touched on every song, and i’ve written a lot of words here. still, i think it’s a pretty consistent album, with a lot of songs that feel like some of my better work from any period, and one (everyone you love is dead) that feels like one of the best songs i’ve ever written, full-stop.
+the sheer amount of music this album coughs up may be a bit overwhelming if you plan on taking it all in during one sitting. i haven’t even touched on every song, and i’ve written a lot of words here. still, i think it’s a pretty strong album all the way through, with a lot of songs that feel like some of my better work from any period, and one (everyone you love is dead) that feels like one of the best songs i’ve ever written, full-stop.

-you even get a salsa song sung in italian, and then translated into english, with intentionally cheesy fake brass stabs and everything. how can you lose?
+you even get a salsa song sung in italian, and then translated into english, with intentionally cheesy fake brass stabs and a chorus that repeats the italian word for “toaster” as an incantation. how can you lose?

-i’ve always thought you can kind of look at this one as my white album. not in terms of greatness. i would never compare myself to the beatles. i mean, come on — they’re the stinking beatles. i’m just a hairy guy who makes noise. but in terms of its sprawl and “throwing everything into the pot”-ness, it just feels like one of those larger-than-usual musical statements. some of my all-time favourite albums are the epic ones like the white album, exile on main st., sandinista!, electric ladyland, and the like.
+i’ve always thought of this one as my white album. not in terms of greatness. i would never compare myself to the beatles. i mean, come on — they’re the beatles! i’m just a hairy guy who makes noise. but in terms of its reach and “throwing everything into the pot”-ness, it feels like one of those larger-than-usual musical statements. some of my all-time favourite albums are the epic ones: the white album, exile on main st., sandinista!, bitches brew, electric ladyland, physical graffiti, mule variations, and the like.

 on an aesthetic note, i think this might be one of the best-looking albums i’ve made…and i made the cover art myself! how those two things ended up correlating, i have no idea. i like the graphic design job i did here, and i like the little disclaimer i put on the inner tray about what will happen to anyone who tries to sell my music. i like the album title itself, which is a phrase invented by marcy boles (who was kind enough to let me borrow it).